Bayesian computation for high-dimensional Gaussian Graphical Models with spike-and-slab priors: MCMC algorithms and computational complexity

-Algorithm \ref{alg:metropolis_gibbs} describes the globally-informed Metropolis-Hasting algorithm (GIMH).
-We make two additional remarks.
-Firstly, the parallel chains can be run to output less than $T$ samples, as in expectation only $T \times \frac{N_c}{p}$ would be used in the Gibbs iterations.
-Secondly, the inner for-loop always updates $\Omega_{.j}^*$ given the edge inclusion indicator $z^{t,r}$, regardless of whether the latter was accepted in the Metropolis-Hastings step.
+Algorithm \ref{alg:metropolis_gibbs} describes the independent global proposal Metropolis-Hasting algorithm (GIMH).
+Note that $\Omega_{.j}^*$ is always updated given the edge inclusion indicator $Z_{\cdot j}^{(t)}$, regardless of whether the latter was accepted in the Metropolis-Hastings step.

+More critically, the algorithm assumes that one has access to a set of independent samples $\mathcal{Z}_j$ from $[\pi_j^{LR}(z \mid \Y)]^\upsilon$.
+In practice, unless $p$ is small, one must use MCMC to obtain approximate dependent samples from $[\pi_j^{LR}(z \mid \Y)]^\upsilon$.
+Algorithm \ref{alg:metropolis_gibbs} assumes that this is done as a pre-computation step, where one may use convergence diagnostics and thinning to make the independent samples assumption tenable.
+The next section describes an alternative dependent global proposal algorithm that bypasses this requirement.